73 Fun and Creative DIY Father's Day Gifts for 2026

 27. Hands Down Best Dad

 If you have a Cricut, then you have everything you need to make a sweet DIY Father’s Day gift.
-This basic tee shirt suddenly becomes a cherished item thanks to a handwritten sentiment.
+This basic T-shirt suddenly becomes a cherished item thanks to a handwritten sentiment.

-It’s made even more endearing with that adorable messy handwriting from a young child.
+This Father's Day DIY gift is made all the more endearing with that adorable, messy handwriting from a young child.
 After your kiddo pens a quick note, use your Cricut to transfer it onto a basic tee.

 29. Microwave Caramels